satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

-# Real-Time Video Streaming with Manual Traffic Shaping
+# Real-Time Video Streaming with Manual and Automatic Traffic Shaping

 ## 1. Overview

 This project provides a streamlined solution for testing real-time video streaming performance under custom network conditions.
-It uses WebRTC for peer-to-peer video transmission and an interactive bash script to manually apply traffic shaping rules using the Linux `tc` utility.
+It uses WebRTC for peer-to-peer video transmission and provides both manual and automatic bash scripts to apply traffic shaping rules using the Linux `tc` utility.

 The workflow is designed for a two-PC setup: a **Sender** and a **Receiver**.